-2) Can we find a suitable way to classify different notions of observational properties in literature in terms of their similarities and the verification complexity?
+- Can we provide a unified methodology for verifying existing notions of observational properties in the literature without investigating each of them case-by-case? - Can we find a suitable way to classify different notions of observational properties in the literature in terms of their similarities and the verification complexity?

-In this article, we aim to answer the above two questions by providing a unified approach for verifying partially-observed DES.
+In this paper, we aim to answer the above two questions by providing a unified approach for verifying partially-observed DES.
 Our approach relies on the recently developed new temporal logic called HyperLTL [7].
 HyperLTL generalizes the standard linear-time temporal logic (LTL), which is evaluated over only a single trace, by adding quantifiers among different traces.
-HyperLTL has been shown as a very suitable tool for expressing information-flow properties (also called hyperproperties [8]) in the context of formal verification.
+HyperLTL has been shown as a very suitable tool for expressing information-flow properties (also called hyper-properties [8]) in the context of formal verification.
 Specifically, our uniform framework consists of two steps.
 First, for a DES plant model, we construct the corresponding (modified) Kripke structure that tracks both the state information and the observation information in the system.
 The issue of unobservability is effectively handled by the proposed structure.
-Next, we show that most of the observational properties in DES literature can be captured by explicit HyperLTL formulas over the constructed Kripke structure.
-These properties include, but not restricted to, diagnosability, predictability, (strong/weak/I-/delayed) detectability, and (initial-state/current-state/infinite-step) opacity.
+Next, we show that most of the observational properties in the DES literature can be captured by explicit HyperLTL formulae over the constructed Kripke structure.
+These properties include, but not restricted to, diagnosability, predictability, (strong/weak/I-/delayed) detectability and (initial-state/current-state/infinite-step) opacity.

-Although verification algorithms already exist for these observational properties in literature, our unified approach is still of significance in threefold as follows.
+Although verification algorithms already exist for these observational properties in the literature, our unified approach is still of significance in threefold:

 - First, our approach is uniform in the sense that all properties are expressed using the same logic over the same Kripke structure.
-As a consequence, one does not need to develop a customized verification algorithm for each property case by case any more. - 2) Second, by expressing observational properties of DES in terms of HyperLTL, the proposed unified framework provides the access to HyperLTL model checking algorithms for the property verification, based on which one can leverage many highly optimized efficient tools, such as MCHyper [9], HyperQube [12], and AutoHyper [3].
-Particularly, we show by numerical experiments that our unified approach is more efficient than the standard DES algorithms for the properties involving quantifier alternations, such as weak detectability and opacity. - 3) Finally, by writing down each observational property explicitly in HyperLTL, our framework naturally provides a complexity hierarchy for different properties in terms of the alternation depth of the quantifiers.
+As a consequence, one does not need to develop a customized verification algorithm for each property case-by-case any more. - Second, by expressing observational properties of DES in terms of HyperLTL, the proposed unified framework provides the access to HyperLTL model checking algorithms for the property verification, based on which one can leverage many highly optimized efficient tools such as MCHyper [9], HyperQube [12] and AutoHyper [3].
+Particularly, we show by numerical experiments that our unified approach is more efficient than the standard DES algorithms for properties involving quantifier alternations such as weak detectability and opacity. - Finally, by writing down each observational property explicitly in HyperLTL, our framework naturally provides a complexity hierarchy for different properties in terms of the alternation depth of the quantifiers.

 We would like to remark that, although HyperLTL itself is a tool for specifying information-flow properties, it cannot be directly applied to check observational properties in DES due to the following two discrepancies.
 The first technical challenge is the presence of unobservable events.
 Specifically, observational properties are evaluated over the observation sequence to which an unobservable event does not contribute.
-This is different from the standard HyperLTL model checking where the time-indexes of the internal trace and its information-flow are the same.
+This is different from the standard HyperLTL model checking where the time-indices of the internal trace and its information-flow are the same.
 Second, the semantics of HyperLTL are defined over infinite traces while observational properties in DES are usually concerned with finite strings.
-For example, although initial-state opacity has been expressed using HyperLTL (not for DES models and without unobservable events) [1], [28], it has been pointed out by [18] that expressing current-state opacity or infinite-step opacity in terms of HyperLTL is technically challenging due to the fact that the quantification acts at the beginning of trajectories rather than every instant of trajectories.
+For example, although initial-state opacity has been expressed using HyperLTL (not for DES models and without unobservable events) [1], [28], it has been pointed out by [18] that expressing current-state opacity or infinitestep opacity in terms of HyperLTL is technically challenging due to the fact that the quantification acts at the beginning of trajectories rather than every instant of trajectories.
 All these technical challenges in applying HyperLTL to DES have been addressed in our results.